jbandi/JavaScriptWorkshop/PREPARATION.md

 To reduce the network traffic during the course the following steps should be executed before the workshop:

-Please check out the following git repository:
+Check out the following git repository:
 `git clone --recursive https://github.com/jbandi/JavaScriptWorkshop.git`

 From within the cloned repository execute the following commands: